‘Dragon Ball Super’ Teases Frieza’s Secret Plan

 Dragon Ball Super airs on Crunchyroll on Saturdays at 7:15 p.m.
 CST.

-[Featured Image by Phát Hữu | Flickr | Public Domain]
+[Featured Image by Phát Hữu/Flickr/Public Domain]